Last verified: 17 days ago

 Absorption & Bioavailability

-Moderate — GLA from borage oil is absorbed and measurably raises serum GLA and DGLA levels, but the degree varies substantially by individual FADS1 genetic variation.
+Moderate — GLA from borage oil is absorbed and measurably raises serum GLA and DGLA levels, but how much depends heavily on individual genetic variation in the FADS1 gene.
 Some people convert GLA to anti-inflammatory DGLA efficiently; others convert more to pro-inflammatory arachidonic acid.

 Red Flags to Watch For

-- Genetic variation (FADS1 gene) means the same dose can have very different effects in different people — what works for one person may not work for another
+- Genetic variation (FADS1 gene) dramatically changes how your body processes GLA — the same dose can have very different effects person to person

 - Most clinical trials are small (21–96 participants) and short-term (6–10 weeks), so long-term safety and efficacy are not established